meanxson/doom-challenge/external/glm/manual.md

 #### 3.8.4.
 GLM_EXT_matrix_projection

-This extension exposes functions to map object coordinates into window coordinates and reverse
+This extension exposes functions to map object coordinates into Window coordinates and reverse

 Include `<glm/ext/matrix_projection.hpp>` to use these features.